stjohnjohnson/smartthings-mqtt-bridge/README.md

     # Restart the service to get the latest changes
     ```

-2. Install the [Device Type][dt] on the [Device Handler IDE][ide-dt]
+2. Install the [Device Handler][dt] in the [Device Handler IDE][ide-dt] using "Create via code"
-** Important: make sure you set the Hub in the device settings! it's a non-optional field but we can't work without it.
+3. Add the "MQTT Device" device in the [My Devices IDE][ide-mydev].
+Enter MQTT Device (or whatever) for the name.
+Select "MQTT Bridge" for the type.
+The other values are up to you.

-3. Configure the Device Type (via the IDE) with the IP Address, Port, and MAC Address of the machine running the Docker container
+4. Configure the "MQTT Device" in the [My Devices IDE][ide-mydev] with the IP Address, Port, and MAC Address of the machine running the Docker container
-4. Install the [Smart App][app] on the [Smart App IDE][ide-app]
+4. Install the [Smart App][app] on the [Smart App IDE][ide-app] using "Create via code"
 5. Configure the Smart App (via the Native App) with the devices you want to share and the Device Handler you just installed as the bridge
-6. Watch as MQTT is populated with events from your devices
+6. Via the Native App, select your MQTT device and watch as MQTT is populated with events from your devices

 ## Advanced
 ### Docker Compose